Zanvyl Krieger

-Zanvyl Krieger (April 1, 1906 – September 15, 2000) was an American businessman and philanthropist in Baltimore, Maryland.
+Zanvyl Krieger (April 1, 1906 – September 15, 2000) was an American lawyer, businessman and philanthropist in Baltimore, Maryland.
 He was best known for his philanthropy, including major donations to the Johns Hopkins University and the Kennedy Krieger Institute.
-Krieger amassed his fortune through an investment in U.S. Surgical Corp, which manufactured surgical staples.
+Krieger amassed his fortune through being heir to a liquor business and an investment in U.S. Surgical Corp, which manufactured surgical staples.

 Early life

 The youngest of eight children, Zanvyl Krieger was born in Baltimore in 1906 to wealthy Jewish liquor sellers and distributors Herman and Bettie Farber Krieger.
 Owners of the Gunther Brewery and the largest distillery of rye whiskey in the country, his parents were very successful in business.
 Herman Krieger died when Zanvyl was just four.
 For high school, he attended Baltimore City College.
 After graduating high school, he attended the Johns Hopkins University, where he graduated in 1928 with a bachelor's degree in political science.
 He subsequently attended Harvard Law School, joining the law firm of Weinberg and Sweeten after his graduation in 1931.